 As of June 23, the Jaguars are -350 to miss the playoffs (+275 to make the playoffs), while the Texans are -650 (+450).
 A $100 bet, for example, on each would return a total of $243.95 (including stake), or approximately 22 percent on a $200 investment.

-This week on High Motor by BetMGM, in the first of four AFC divisional previews, we discussed the AFC South by reviewing the Jaguars’ and Texans’ playoff odds and breaking down the parlay opportunity by combining both bets.
+This week on High Motor by BetMGM, in the first of four AFC divisional previews, we discussed the AFC South by reviewing the Jaguars’ and Texans’ playoff odds.
 Also: Finding value with the Indianapolis Colts’ win total, playoff odds, and NFL Coach of the Year odds for Frank Reich.